-SAP PI (Process Integration) is an integration platform which provides seamless integration between SAP and non-SAP applications within the organization A2A (Application to Application) or even outside the organization B2B (Business to Business).
+SAP PI (Process Integration) is an integration platform that provides seamless integration between SAP and non-SAP applications within the organization A2A (Application to Application) or even outside the organization B2B (Business to Business).
 But this was a technical aspect of SAP PI, but to understand this better we will see the example of implementation of SAP PI.

 SAP PI connects different platforms like